scaleoutsystems/fedn/examples/flower-client/README.rst

 -------------------

 See `https://fedn.readthedocs.io/en/stable/quickstart.html` for a general introduction to FEDn.
 This example follows the same structure as the pytorch quickstart example.
-To build the compute package and seed model:
+To build a virtual environment, the compute package and the seed model:

 .. code-block::